For a product to display the FAIRTRADE Mark it must meet the international Fairtrade standards.

 - Pay a premium that producers can invest in development: the Fairtrade Premium.

 - Partially pay in advance, when producers ask for it.

 - Sign contracts that allow for long-term planning and sustainable production practices.

 - Traceability systems and record keeping systems

-Traders are audited against these standards, and also to ensure that they are buying Fairtrade products only from Fairtrade certified producer groups, as well as managing systems in their factories and warehouses that enable them to report sales and purchases accurately into the Fairtrade system.
+Traders are audited against these standards and to ensure that they are buying Fairtrade products only from Fairtrade certified producer groups and managing systems in their factories and warehouses that enable them to report sales and purchases accurately into the Fairtrade system.

 Products covered by the FAIRTRADE Mark

 Internationally-agreedFairtrade generic criteria exist for the following commodity products.In each category there is a list of certified producer organisationsmaintained by a FLO register.

 - Nuts/Oil seeds and purees

 - Soyabeans and pulses